-- 1. Offer language assistance to individuals who have LEP and/or other communication needs, at no cost to them, to facilitate timely access to all healthcare and services. - 2.
-Inform all individuals of the availability of language assistance services clearly and in their preferred language, orally and in writing. - 3.
+- 1. To facilitate timely access to all healthcare and services, offer free language assistance to individuals who havewith LEP and/or other communication needs, at no cost to them, to facilitate timely access to all healthcare and services - 2.
+Clearly and orally and in writing, inform all individuals of the availability of language assistance services clearly and in their preferred language, orally and in writing. - 3.
 Ensure the competence of individuals providing language assistance, recognizing that the use of untrained individuals and/or minors as interpreters should be avoided. - 4.
-Provide easy-to-understand print and multimedia materials and signage in the languages commonly used by the populations in the service area.
+Provide easy-to-understand print and, multimedia materials, and signage materials in the languages commonly used by the populations in the service area.